8 Reliable Home Remedies for Corns and Calluses

 While Giurini says you can use at-home treatments and over-the-counter meds to treat corns and calluses, they do often come back (unless you fix the structural problem).
 In the meantime, try these remedies to curb the issue.
 Here are more health secrets your feet wish they could tell you.

 Giurini says the simplest thing to do with corns and calluses is to shave them down.
 So soak your feet in warm water for about 10 minutes, then take a pumice stone to the infected area.
+Here’s how to use a pumice stone to get the best results.

 Apple cider vinegar